-Give your partner time and space if he needs it to process his emotions or the events that took place; don’t let your anxiety and desire for certainty drive you to push him to open up or share.
-Respect that he has a way he processes and so do you.
-It is your responsibility to manage your emotions and his to process in which ever way works best for him.
+Give your partner time and space if he or she needs it to process their emotions or the events that took place; don’t let your anxiety and desire for certainty drive you to push your partner, husband, or wife to open up or share.
+Respect that each person has a way they processes, and so do you.
+It is your responsibility to manage your emotions and your partner’s to process in which ever way works best for them.

 Stop thinking your way is the right and only way.
-Your way is right for you and he must figure out what’s right for him.
-Give him room to discover this and compassion for how difficult this may be for him.
+Your way is right for you, while your partner must figure out what’s right for them.
+Give him or her room to discover this and compassion for how difficult this may be for them.
 While you’re at it, give yourself piles of compassion because you will need it while you manage your discomfort and unhealthy coping strategies during a challenging time.

 You are both looking for and hoping to find something meaningful from the relationship, discuss this and whenever possible remind yourself you are both a team, not against each other—even if you see or do things differently.

 Take the Pressure Off.

-It’s not his job to make you happy.
-While he is learning to be open and available, ensure you are busy making yourself happy, giving yourself everything you need so he can stay on his journey without the need to withdraw because of added pressure.
+It’s not your partner’s job to make you happy.
+While they are learning to be open and available, ensure you are busy making yourself happy, giving yourself everything you need so your partner can stay on their journey without the need to withdraw because of added pressure.

-Do not throw anything he has expressed back at him during an argument.
+Do not throw anything your partner, husband, or wife has expressed back at them during an argument.
 Not anything!
-When you take his feelings and use them for ammunition or to prove a point, you are showing him it is not safe to share with you.
+When you take their feelings and use them for ammunition or to prove a point, you are showing your partner it is not safe to share with you.

 Listen instead of sharing your point.
-Listen to what he is saying—listen with empathy and with a longing to truly understand him.
+Listen to what they’re saying—listen with empathy and with a longing to truly understand your partner.
 Leave judgement at the door and only bring compassion in.

 When you fight, get clear about the outcome you want.
 Is it a healthy outcome for you both or are you simply acting out?
 And if you’re really acting out ask how you can communicate instead.